raspberrypilearning/storytime/worksheet.md

 2. Save the file by clicking on **File** and **Save**.
 Next, run the program to see what happens.
 To run a program click on **Run** followed by **Run Module**.
 You should see the words "Hello reader" appear in the Python Shell window.

-	*Note that this tutorial uses Python 3 syntax, so you must be using IDLE3 to run your program.*
+	**Note**: this tutorial uses Python 3 syntax, so you must be using IDLE3 to run your program.

 	![](images/story1.png)